BayashiPascal/GSet/README.md

 gcc main.o gset.o -lm -ltrycatchc -o main
 ```

-It has been check that the compilation generates no warning, as well as running the unit test through `valgrind` generates no warning.
+It has been checked that the compilation generates no warning, as well as running the unit test through `valgrind` generates no warning.

 # 3 How it works